rockerritesh/Artifical-Neural-Network/README.md

 Here, I have used sklearn and keras as tensorflow backend for data processing and model evalution.

- In this repo I have uploaded mini project along with some function in NPL like stemmer,Lemitizer, TFIDF.
+ In this repo I have uploaded mini project along with some function of NPL like stemmer,Lemitizer, TFIDF.

  Sentiment classification using simple neural network.